ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * Reference: {{&SELF}}
 * Original Specification: {{&SELF}}

-## OAuth Parameters ## {#iana-oauth-parameters}

-In the "OAuth Parameters" registry within the "OAuth Parameters" registry group, IANA is asked to update the entry for "rs_cnf" as follows:

-* The "Parameter Usage Location" column specifies "token request, token response".

-* The "Reference" column specifies "\[RFC9201, Section 5\]\[RFC-XXXX, {{sec-cred-rs-value}}\]".

-## OAuth Parameters CBOR Mappings ## {#iana-oauth-parameters-cbor-mappings}

-In the "OAuth Parameters CBOR Mappings" registry within the "Authentication and Authorization for Constrained Environments (ACE)" registry group, IANA is asked to update the entry for "rs_cnf" as follows:

-* The "Value Type" column specifies "True or False or Null or map".

-* The "Reference" column specifies "\[RFC9201, Section 3.2\]\[RFC-XXXX, {{sec-cred-rs-value}}\]".

 ## Custom Problem Detail Keys Registry ## {#iana-problem-details}

 IANA is asked to register the following entry in the "Custom Problem Detail Keys" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.